 AMS allows to start a container in development mode.
 This mode turns off some features that are usually active in a container.
 It is mainly useful when developing addons inside a container.

-When development mode is enabled, the container does not send status updates to AMS when the Anbox runtime is terminated.
-This allows you to restart the Anbox runtime inside the container, providing an easy way to test addons or other extensions.
+When development mode is enabled, the container sends status updates to AMS when the Anbox runtime is terminated, however, AMS allows the container to continue running.
+This allows you to restart the Anbox runtime inside the container, providing an easy way to test addons or develop a platform plugin.

 To check whether development mode is enabled, run